 Symptoms can come on gradually or build up quickly.
 As anxiety increases, it can lead to changes in your behaviour.
 You may find yourself withdrawing from social contact and not wanting to see your family and friends to avoid feelings of worry and dread.

 People can also find themselves needing more 'sick' days and lacking self-esteem.
 With generalised anxiety disorder, it can be hard to know what the cause is or why certain things trigger you to worry.

 Generalised anxiety disorder can be treated.
 There are a range of treatments available, including talking therapy, self-care, learning anxiety management techniques and medication.
-The first step is talk with your GP who will discuss these with you and together you can decide which is best for you.
+The first step is to talk with your GP who will discuss these with you and together you can decide which is best for you.
 Your doctor may refer you to a mental health specialist.
-Aside from the self help therapies discussed below, you can also try a talking therapy and/or medication, which you health professional will tell you about.
+Aside from the self-help therapies discussed below, you can also try a talking therapy and/or medication, which your health professional will tell you about.